TheoEsberg/TeamLemon-Testing/README.md

 ## Places of Eventual Errors
 I will look at the code that we have written and try to find some functions that are critical for the program to work perfectly.

+### Point of Error : 1
+I will do a MSUnit test for the function "InternalTransfer" inside of "AccountManagement.cs" to ensure that all transfers within the same user will go smooth and not fail.